amutake/imp/README.md

 Imp
 ===

-This is a simple imperative language for learning Haskell.
+This is a simple imperative language for learning/teaching Haskell.

 The documents are written in Japanese.